okeeffed/developer-notes/manual/Design-Patterns/Abstract-Factory-Pattern.md

 // defining the abstract factory interface MachineAbstractFactory {
-    // each factory needs to implement createPizza method getProcessor(): Processor;
+    // each factory needs to implement these methods getProcessor(): Processor;
     getHardDisk(): HardDisk;
     getMonitor(): Monitor;